 Karry’s interests in cars started when he was very young growing up in Southern California.
 It was the very end of the 60’s when muscle cars and drag racing were a huge part of the So.
 Cal culture.

 Her dad and uncle introduced him to the wonderful world of automobiles and he never left.
 Ironically, it was her mother’s patience that helped her to learn how to drive a stick shift.
 To this day, she still looks at cars with the fascination and enthusiasm of a child playing with a new Hot Wheel, and still has a soft spot for ’50s and ’60s American cars.

 Fortunately, in her adult life, Karry has been able to nurture her love of cars.
 After earning a Bachelor’s degree in Television and Film in 1993, Karry worked as a broadcast graphic designer for six years prior to making the decicion to change her career and pursue work as an automotive journalist.

 Based in Los Angeles, Karry is a freelance writer for several local, community newspapers.

 Karry has a passion for speaking on automotive issues and exercises that regularly on The Car Czar, a Northern California radio program which airs on KHTK, Sundays, 7-10 am.

 She’s also able to educate the public with his informative reviews of new car products which are contributed to several consumer web sites.

-Since getting married a few years ago (to the daughter of a mechanic), Brian has come to appreciate a woman’s view and role in the automotive world.
-As a journalist, that realization has helped Brian develop a better sense of what the average automotive consumer is looking for.
+Since getting married a few years ago (to the daughter of a mechanic), Karry has come to appreciate a woman’s view and role in the automotive world.
+As a journalist, that realization has helped Karry develop a better sense of what the average automotive consumer is looking for.